BECOME A MONEY MANAGER

 Hopefully this article has been helpful for you.
-I hope that I provided the debt advice that you needed to start moving forward with your financial future.
+With any luck, the debt advice that you needed to start moving forward with your financial future has been provided.

 If you still owe money, you now have the tools to start managing debt the right way.
-Because you have a plan in place, you now can get out of debt fast (or at least faster than you would have without your plan!)
+Because you have a plan in place, you can now get out of debt fast (or at least faster than you would have without a plan!)

 Learning how to become debt free is a practical money skill that is needed to financially survive in our world today.
-You can become a money manager by creating your Debt Destruction Plan and then living true to it!
+You can become a Personal Money Manager by creating a Debt Destruction Plan and then living true to it!

 Power Over Life is your online life coach!
 We teach the skills you need to create a more balanced lifestyle for you and your family.
-We are learning, growing, and working our way through life just like you, so please contact us if you have any feedback.
+Our goal is to teach life skills that will help and aid you to gain power over your life.
+Please contact us if you have any questions, comments, or feedback!